 When a couple divorces, they will divide their shared assets.
 When a divorce is less-than-amicable, it is possible that one spouse may spend money on wasteful things so the other cannot gain the money in the divorce settlement.
 Hiding or concealing assets is a common behavior in divorce cases, but others may waste the money to avoid giving it to the other spouse.
 Whether this waste is an intentional denial of assets to the other spouse or the side effect of poor financial habits, wasting shared assets can have consequences in divorce court.

 If your spouse has been wastefully spending money or jeopardizing other marital assets, you can dispute their claim to your shared assets.
-Our Glen Allen divorce attorneys can help you prove wasteful dissipation has occurred, and we will fight for your best interests in your case.
-Contact DeFazio Bal to learn more about how we can help or to schedule a case evaluation.
+Our Richmond divorce and family law attorneys can help you prove wasteful dissipation has occurred, and we will fight for your best interests in your case.
+Contact DeFazio Bal to learn more about how we can help or schedule a case evaluation.